 Just getting started?
-Make sure to study and choose your route in advance, check the weather, and pack these 10 essentials before you hit the trail.
+Make sure to study and choose your route in advance, check the weather, and pack the essentials before you hit the trail.
 Head up early and get off the mountain before afternoon lightning storms hit.

 (Note: This gear list does not include equipment for winter or technical ascents.)

-Author’s note: I am a climber and outdoors lover, a Colorado native who has summited 35 of our state’s 14er mountains.
-I created this gear list with Maddie Crowell, founder of MTN Babes, a project that connects peak-bagging women (and leans on the #mtnbabes tag).
-Crowell has topped out on each fourteener, and she summited more than 70 peaks in the summer of 2014.
+I am a climber and outdoors lover, a Colorado native who has summited 35 of our state’s 14er mountains.
+I created this gear list with Maddie Crowell, founder of MTN Babes, which is a project that connects peak-bagging women (and leans on the #mtnbabes tag).
+Crowell has topped out on each 14er, and she summited more than 70 peaks in the summer of 2014.